pulumi/docs/pulumi-hugo/themes/default/content/blog/esc-env-run-aws/index.md

 Central to Pulumi ESC is the command `esc env run`.
 With a few keystrokes, this command empowers you to run AWS commands like `aws s3 ls` without the need to configure AWS credentials locally each time.
 Imagine the ease and time saved when you no longer have to chase down access tokens or juggle configuration files before accessing AWS resources.
 This isn’t just a neat feature; it’s a significant stride towards making your cloud interactions more efficient and less error-prone, and here’s why:

-### Seamless Command Execution

-The `esc env run` command lets you execute AWS commands effortlessly, freeing you from the intricacies of managing AWS credentials on your local machine.
+- **Seamless Command Execution** - The `esc env run` command lets you execute AWS commands effortlessly, freeing you from the intricacies of managing AWS credentials on your local machine.
 It allows you to focus solely on your task at hand, whether it's deploying infrastructure or interacting with cloud resources, without the overhead of credential setup and maintenance.

-### Enhanced Security

-One of the standout features of esc env run is its commitment to security.
+- **Enhanced Security** - One of the standout features of `esc env run` is its commitment to security.
 By eliminating the need to store sensitive information locally, it drastically reduces the risk of accidental exposure.
 Your credentials and secrets are securely managed within the Pulumi environment, safeguarding your cloud resources and data.

-### Streamlined Collaboration

-`esc env run` facilitates team collaboration by providing a consistent environment for all team members to run commands with.
+- **Streamlined Collaboration** - `esc env run` facilitates team collaboration by providing a consistent environment for all team members to run commands with.
 Everyone can access the same secure environment, eliminating the complexities of coordinating credentials and configurations across the team.
 This ensures a smoother development process with fewer hurdles.

-So, why is this command a big deal?
-In the rapidly evolving cloud landscape, saving time and reducing errors are not just about convenience; they are crucial for maintaining a steady pace in development and operations.
-As the saying goes, time is money, and with Pulumi ESC, by spending a few minutes to download the ESC CLI, you're setting yourself up to save hours of troubleshooting and configuration management each month.
+As the saying goes, time is money.
+With Pulumi ESC, by spending a few minutes to download the ESC CLI, you're setting yourself up to save hours of troubleshooting and configuration management each month.
 The `esc env run` command is more than just a command; it’s your ticket to a smoother, more efficient cloud journey.
-With Pulumi ESC, you’re not just managing your cloud environment; you’re mastering it.

 ## Getting Started with Esc Env Run

 Now that we've covered why `esc env run` is so valuable, let's dive into how you can start using this powerful feature.
-We'll walk you through the steps to run the `aws s3 ls command` without needing to configure AWS credentials locally.
-This example will illustrate how Pulumi ESC simplifies real-world cloud processes.
+We'll walk you through the steps to run the `aws s3 ls` command without needing to configure AWS credentials locally.

 ### Step 1: Install and Login to Pulumi ESC

 To begin, you’ll need to [install Pulumi ESC](https://www.pulumi.com/docs/install/esc/).
-Once the installation is complete, run the `esc login` command to login to the CLI.
+Once the installation is complete, run the `esc login` command and follow the steps to login to the CLI.

 ```
 $ esc login